-I, the undersigned, am the person authorized to verify the candidate's qualifications to teach Fire Control 3: Structural Fire Fighting.
+I, the undersigned, am the person authorized to verify the candidate's qualifications for instructor registration.
 I hereby certify under penalty of perjury under the laws of the State of California, that the completion of all requirements documented herein are true in every respect.
-I understand that misstatements, omissions of material facts, or falsification of information or documents may be cause for rejection.
+I understand that misstatements, omissions of material facts, or falsification of information or documentation may be cause for rejection.